tymyrddin/purple/source/docs/workshops/index.rst

 They are facilitated, not handed over.
 A rigid playbook assumes the ground stays still; these do not.
-They run stepwise and face to face, and they loop: work through one and a dependency surfaces, a blind spot opens, a risk that was not on the board appears, and the process bends to it rather than pressing on to a tidy diagram and a false sense of certainty.
+They run stepwise and face to face, and they loop: work through one and a dependency surfaces, a blind spot opens, a risk that was not on the board appears, and the process bends to it instead of pressing on to a tidy diagram and a false sense of certainty.

-What sets them apart is what other frameworks tend to leave out: the gap between what a team believes is happening and what is, and between what it says it will do and what it does; timelines drawn to human energy rather than to project milestones; and the human obstacle, whose resistance and whose flagging attention, built into the plan from the start rather than found later in a retrospective.
-They are collaborative by design, rehearsed and adjusted together in the room rather than circulated on a screen, since none of this work gets done alone.
+What sets them apart is what other frameworks often leave out: the gap between what a team believes is happening and what is, and between what it says it will do and what it does; timelines drawn to human energy rather than to project milestones; and the human obstacle, whose resistance and whose flagging attention, built into the plan from the start.
+They are collaborative by design, rehearsed and adjusted together in the room, since none of this work gets done alone.

 .. toctree::
    :glob: